0dot0repeating/dakka/README.md

 ![DAKKA](/README_logo.png "necessary")

-**For Zandronum 3.0, ZDoom 2.8.1, and GZDoom 2.1.1**
+**For Zandronum and GZDoom**

 It's a mod with guns.
 The guns make everything easy - not Russian Overkill levels of easy, but still pretty damn easy.
 Eventually, I'll change up the monsters to fix this.
 Today's not that day.

 Any version at and before 0.06-alpha6-2 were made in the days of Zandronum 1.3.
+They might use an old, deprecated method to set console variables, so be wary.
-ZDoom 2.5.0 and Zandronum 2.0 will run them without a hitch.
+Zandronum 3 should run them perfectly well.

 Early OpenAL implementations in GZDoom will play stereo sounds incorrectly - if the pistols and super shotgun sound quiet and muffled compared to the impaler, that's the bug.
-Either switch to one of the port versions above, or update to the latest GZDoom.
+Update to the latest GZDoom if this is happening.

 **DOWNLOAD:** http://jinotra.in/downloads/mods/doom/dakka/